djbristow/RAILS/README.md

 &copy; David Bristow, 2019-2023

 # Version
-* 2.6.4 - 6/4/2023
+* 3.0.0 - 6/10/2023

-RAILS is a software model and implemenation of an automated system to assist the model railroader achieve realism in the operation of a model railroad.
+RAILS is a software model and implementation of an automated system to assist the model railroader achieve realism in the operation of a model railroad.
 The model then drives the development of software.
 For further information see http://kjcrr.org/rails

 ## License